Invisible Railings are becoming a wonderful option to traditional railing systems.

 When you live in developed areas such as Bethesda and Chevy Chase, owning the newest house in the neighborhood can still mean owning a 40-year-old house.
 Such was the case with 2 homes Design Builders renovated.
 One in the Overlook neighborhood of Bethesda, and another in Chevy Chase.

-The house is in top shape and while their lot isn't gigantic, the homeowners have big plans for their half-deck, half-balcony landing that is 25-years-old and far too small to be usable by the household.
-At less than 50 ft2, it is more of a balcony than a deck anyway.
-They want to replace the outdated feature with a modern deck design that preserves their golden view of the walking trail.
+The Bethesda house was in top shape and while their lot was large, the homeowners had big plans for their half-deck, half-balcony landing.
+Their current deck was 25-years-old and far too small to be usable by the household.
+At less than 50 ft2, it was more of a balcony than a deck.
+They wanted to replace the outdated feature with a modern deck design that preserves their golden view of the walking trail.

-The client said that the new space would be used for her family to enjoy nice weather and cooking and eating out, but she also envisioned herself setting up her easel to paint in the spring and summer months.
-After discussing deck materials and rail systems, the client gave some consideration to cable rail options, but she really liked the idea of glass rails with stainless steel posts.
-She felt these would be the most “invisible” and not be at all obtrusive to the view she loves.
+After discussing deck materials and rail systems, the client gave some consideration to cable rail options.
+However, they really liked the idea of glass rails with stainless steel posts.
+They loved the idea of the “invisible” railing, and not being obtrusive to the view they had grown to love.

 For our Chevy Chase home, (check out our video of this home) the owners home was an open 2 story middle area, bookended by the sides of the house.
 DB enclosed the bottom and made it a screened in patio.
 The 2nd floor is an open air deck.
 As with the Bethesda home, the owner orders were "open".
 They wanted to see the trees, and not have a railing system that blocked their view.
 These glass railings give a more free and open feel to the deck, expanding the view and perception of the deck into the back yard.